microsoft/atlas-design/site/src/patterns/form-validation.md

 # Form Validation

 Use the form behavior component within a form to ensure accessible form validation.
 Form elements should be contained by `.field` and `.control` class.
+When the form do not require any edits (i.e the only action is to submit), you can add a `new` attribute to override the validation.

 ```html
 <form